-Irwin Cotler, former Canadian Minister of Justice and MP and founder of the Raoul Wallenberg Center for Human Rights, addressed the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by the full prepared remarks.
+Irwin Cotler, former Canadian Minister of Justice and MP and founder of the Raoul Wallenberg Center for Human Rights, addresses the 12th Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.

 12th Annual Geneva Summit for Human Rights and Democracy, UN Opening, Monday, February 17, 2020

 “A United Nations that does not put human rights on the forefront of its advocacy, is a United Nations that betrays its advocacy and forfeits its future.
 Right now, the UN is in fact, betraying its ideals.”

 “We have to collectively take our responsibilities and name and shame violators of human rights.”

 “Each of us has the capacity to transform the ledger every day, from evil to good.
 To speak and to act on behalf of political prisoners.
 To let them know that we stand with them.
 To let them know that we will not relent in our advocacy for them.”